 If you don’t know your budget for shower wall panels you can waste a lot of time (and get false hopes of a cool system you’d love, but is way out of your budget).
 Knowing the general price points of the wall systems will save you time.
 If you have a tight budget (in the $200 to $400 range) low cost off the shelf fiberglass panels or FRP panels from your local home center are best.
 Yes – these panels are cheap, but if you’re just going to flip the house (and it’s not in the greatest neighborhood anyway) – the cheap way may be the best way (even though it pains me to say this).

 For a mid priced budget (in the $900 to $1,700 range) the options get far better.
 One option are acrylic wall panels.
 They are shiny and simple to clean, but not the most luxurious looking.
 Another option are decorative faux stone wall panel line, cultured stone wall panels or laminated wall panels.
 Both of these lines create fun looks at a pretty good price and the installation process is simple (especially with the laminate panels because they come in 2′ x 8′ sheets which click, lock and seal together like tongue and groove flooring).
+These panels are perfect for either your single family home or as shower panels for a Air BNB or vacation rental home bathroom you own.
 Check both options out below.

 Luxury shower panels include high gloss acrylic and natural stone (like granite and marble).
 The high gloss acrylic panels are fun, but be prepared – they are not a ‘cheap date.’
 A 60″ x 36″ system with all the accessories costs a bit of $3,300.